 The application should feature a class, a group of classes, a department, or a whole school that has undertaken a successful, sustainable and scalable initiative to deeply engage students in their learning.
 Projects that are strictly extracurricular will not be considered.
-The jury will be looking for projects that have expanded beyond a classroom throughout a school, influence the life of the school, enhance school success plans, and demonstrate the potential to be implemented systemically
+The jury will be looking for projects that have the potential to expand beyond a classroom throughout a school, influence the life of the school, enhance school success plans, and demonstrate the potential to be implemented systemically.

-Applicants whose initiative has received any monetary contribution(s) from prizes, awards, bursaries, grants, etc. between November 1, 2012-November 8, 2013 are not eligible for the Ken Spencer Award.
+Applicants whose initiative has received any monetary contribution(s) from prizes, awards, bursaries, grants, etc. between November 1, 2015-November 10, 2016 are ineligible for the Ken Spencer Award.

 Requests for further information should be sent by e-mail to Cynthia Liberbaum at: